minhnhut/rapid-downloader/README.md

 # rapid-downloader
 Ez to use accelerated downloader for Node.js enviroment.
 Greatly increase download speed by taking adavantage of node's non-io-blocking, divide the job into multiple network connections.

-In hungry?
+In a hurry?
 There is example in the end.
 Skip bellow.
 Go to last section.

 ## What is inside the box